labthings/labthings-fastapi/docs/source/structure.rst

 Client code can be written in any language that supports an HTTP request.
 However, LabThings FastAPI provides additional functionality that makes writing client code in Python easier.
 See :ref:`using_things` for more detail.

 `.ThingClient` is a class that wraps up the required HTTP requests into a simpler interface.
-It can retrieve the :ref:`gen_td` over HTTP and use it to generate a new object with methods matching each `.thing_action` and properties matching each `.property`.
+It can retrieve the :ref:`gen_td` over HTTP and use it to generate a new object with methods matching each `.action` and properties matching each `.property`.

 While the current dynamic implementation of `.ThingClient` can be inspected with functions like `help` at runtime, it does not work well with static tools like `mypy` or `pyright`\ .
 In the future, LabThings should be able to generate static client code that works better with autocompletion and type checking.